Collaborative-Online-Learning-Enabled Distributionally Robust Motion Control for Multi-Robot Systems: Preliminaries

 \subsection{Background on DPMM}

-Our introduction to the DPMM is organized into two parts.
+In this paper, the DPMM is used to model the stochastic motion of obstacles by learning the probability distribution of their inter-sample displacements.
+In this subsection, our introduction to the DPMM is organized into two parts.
 The first part provides a detailed explanation of the classical DPMM theory.
 The second part presents the online variational inference algorithm that enables practical implementation in an online setting, along with its mathematical derivation.